 Our question is grammatically incorrect, but we hear so often an idea expressed in these words "running the church," that this writer thought it would be alright to express the question just that way.
 This idea usually relates to those in the church or congregation who make decisions on matters effecting the church, setting meeting dates, calling the preacher, paying for the work of the church, et cetera.
 In this observation I have no intentions of belittling or criticising those in the church who are zealous and have the initiative to work in the church's behalf, those who many times must cope with almost overwhelming odds, those who fight the battle amid criticism, misunderstanding and discouragements.
 It is the sincere belief of this writer that a scriptural method exists for running the affairs of the church, and it is likely at times that it is looked over and disregarded to the detriment of the cause.
-It is for this reason that we include this in house for the worship in this community. our study.
+It is for this reason that we include this in our study.

-er, disregarding the church, for some reason or another King and Tommy Shaw in a tent.
-Soon after, we began "runs" the church.
-For this practice, there is no prec meeting in an old theatre building, which we rented singing in divine worship; the many and varied changes the treasury about \$1600.00, but we estimate it will that man has promoted in the communion, teaching thimb to about \$1800.00 by June 1.
-We have paid for a Even in the time of the Apostles and when elders were plot of ground in a good location, which with the grading other members of the church.
-Where such exists today and continues the building up of the church is almost, heed help. if not wholly, a lost cause.
-Such a practice, we repeat,
+In some places still, they are decreasing, one brother, disregarding the church, for some reason or another "runs" the church.
+For this practice, there is no precedent in God's Word.
+It is just as unscriptural as are many things we condemn as unscriptural, apostacy, digressive; to wit, the instrument to accompany the singing in divine worship; the many and varied changes that man has promoted in the communion, teaching Even in the time of the Apostles and when elders were present, one man did not "run" the church.
+No one man has the right to do all the calling, all the deciding, all the sending and all the spending without consulting other members of the church.
+Where such exists today and continues the building up of the church is almost if not wholly, a lost cause.
+Such a practice, we repeat, is a clear-cut departure and should be taught against